Game engines are the framework around which game developers build the actual game around.

 Definitely check out GDquest.
 Here’s Nathan’s twitter account if you need to get in touch with him.

 I really like this option.
 With most totaling in at 15 minutes per video, KidsCanCode show you everything in Godot.
-Not only that, but they put an emphasis on teaching younger coders on game developing, something I particularly find admirable.
+Not only that, but they put an emphasis on teaching younger coders on game development, something I particularly find admirable.
 I watched an in-depth video on making a Top-Down Tank Battle, and I loved it.

 I think we all need more channels like this, which provide easy to use and interesting tutorials in which young, aspiring game developers can perhaps learn more hands-on techniques than they would in a class or in school.

 I know when I wanted to develop games, I was only able to attend a game design camp that was lacking in what I really wanted to do.
 Nowadays, kids and adults can access great tutorials with a few clicks or tap of the fingers, something which I’m extremely grateful for.

 Along with in-depth reviews and tutorials on different video game engines, Gamesfromscratch also offers an exclusive tutorial series on the 3.0 build of Godot.
 Narrated by a likable and positive host, the channel explores the ins and outs of the Godot engine.

 I watched enraptured as this video displayed the basics of the newer build and saw as an RPG-like environment was built before my very eyes.
 Along with Godot videos, Gamesfromscratch offers interesting miscellaneous videos dealing with gaming engines and gaming in general.